Mkirwa24/se-assignment-2-introduction-to-software-engineering-Mkirwa24/README.md

 Unit Testing
 Objective: Test individual components or functions.
 Scope: Focuses on the smallest units of code.
-Importance: Ensures that each component works as intended【Myers, 1979】.
+Importance: Ensures that each component works as intended(Myers, 1979).

 Integration Testing
 Objective: Test interactions between integrated modules.
 Scope: Focuses on the communication and data exchange between modules.
-Importance: Identifies interface defects between modules【Beizer, 1990】.
+Importance: Identifies interface defects between modules(Beizer, 1990).

 System Testing
 Objective: Test the complete and integrated software system.
 Scope: Covers end-to-end functionality.
-Importance: Verifies that the system meets specified requirements【Pressman, 2014】.
+Importance: Verifies that the system meets specified requirements(Pressman, 2014).

 Acceptance Testing
 Objective: Validate the software against user requirements.
 Scope: Conducted by end-users.
-Importance: Ensures the system satisfies user needs and is ready for deployment【Myers, 1979】.
+Importance: Ensures the system satisfies user needs and is ready for deployment(Myers, 1979).

 Importance of Testing
 Quality Assurance: Ensures the software meets quality standards.
 Risk Mitigation: Identifies and resolves defects early, reducing potential risks.
-Customer Satisfaction: Delivers a reliable and functional product to users【Pressman, 2014】.
+Customer Satisfaction: Delivers a reliable and functional product to users(Pressman, 2014).

 What are version control systems, and why are they important in software development?
 Give examples of popular version control systems and their features.